Interstellar-Relay-Community/aode-relay/README.md

 ```

 Whitelisted domains are only checked against incoming activities if `WHITELIST_MODE` is enabled.
-Blocks can be published in the nodeinfo metadata by settings `PUBLISH_BLOCKS` to true
+Blocks can be published in the nodeinfo metadata by setting `PUBLISH_BLOCKS` to true

+For advanced setups, it may be useful to run the relay API and the background tasks in separate
+processes, possibly on separate hosts.
+The `-j` and `-n` flags have been provided for this purpose.
+By passing `-n`, a relay can be spawned that handles no deliveries.
+By passing `-j`, a relay will
+not be spawned, but any deliveries existing in the database will be processed.

 ### Subscribing
 Mastodon admins can subscribe to this relay by adding the `/inbox` route to their relay settings.